pingcap/docs/reference/tools/tiup/mirrors.md

     export TIUP_MIRRORS=/tmp/package
     ```

-After you complete the deployment, refer to [Deploy and Maintain the TiDB Online Cluster Using TiUP](/reference/tools/tiup/cluster.md) for more details of the cluster operations.
+After you complete the deployment, refer to [Deploy and Maintain an Online TiDB Cluster Using TiUP](/reference/tools/tiup/cluster.md) for more details of the cluster operations.

 ### Create a private mirror